hildjj/node-cbor/README.md

 ## Tooling

- - Install with `npm run yi`, which uses yarn.
-I'm doing that because a modern version of yarn is available on all of the node versions in GitHub Actions.
-   Once all of the node versions I'm supporting have npm 7+, that will probably work with some small tweaks.
+ - Install with `pnpm install -r`, [see](https://pnpm.js.org/).
 The important thing (for example) is that the `cbor-cli` package ends up depending on the local version of `cbor`.
  - monorepo-wide scripts:
+   - `install-global` (make available everywhere) or `install-local` (use `npx` if you want to us it outside a package script) install all of the tooling that might be needed locally, but isn't needed on CI
    - `deploy`: build and deploy `cbor-web` and all of the actions
    - `coverage`: run tests and report coverage; look in `coverage/lcov-report/index.html`.
    - `lint`: run eslint over all projects